Back to Blog

 If you have searched for org charts in HubSpot, you have found OrgChartHub.
 It is the dominant player in the space, and for good reason -- it does exactly what it says on the tin.
 But is it the right tool for your team in 2026?

-This guide compares the major options for visualizing account hierarchies in HubSpot: OrgChartHub, DemandFarm, the manual DIY approach, and a newer category -- AI-powered relationship mapping.
-We will cover pricing, strengths, limitations, and help you pick the right fit.
+This guide compares every option for visualizing account hierarchies in HubSpot: OrgChartHub, DemandFarm, vizrm, NextRow, the manual DIY approach, and a newer category -- AI-powered relationship mapping.
+We tested each one and will cover pricing, strengths, limitations, and help you pick the right fit.

 Why HubSpot Doesn't Have Native Org Charts